Menu

 Creating your barcode labels in Barcode Producer

 If you’re going to print only one label, enter the characters in the Content field.
-When finished, click the Save button and select Save As...
-EPS or TIFF.
-EPS is the preferred output format for barcodes because it ensures best results.
+When finished, click the Save button and then select either EPS, PDF, or TIFF.
+EPS is the preferred output format for barcodes because it ensures the best results.

 Save your barcode as EPS, TIFF, or PDF